codewithed/go-rest-api/README.md

 # go-rest-api
-A rest api built with golang and Gin framework
+A rest api built with Go and Gin framework